oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_install.md

 https://github.com/oneclickvirt/oneclickvirt/releases/latest

-Download the latest compressed file for the corresponding architecture, extract it, and execute.
+Download the latest compressed file for the corresponding architecture, extract and execute in the background.

-In the same directory as the binary file being executed, download
+In the same directory as the executed binary file, download

 https://cdn.spiritlhl.net/https://raw.githubusercontent.com/oneclickvirt/oneclickvirt/refs/heads/main/server/config.yaml

-This is the configuration file needed for subsequent use.
+This is the configuration file that will be needed subsequently.

-After downloading the ```web-dist.zip``` file, extract it and use the corresponding program to establish a static website, setting up the reverse proxy similar to Linux.
+After downloading the ```web-dist.zip``` file, extract it and use the corresponding program to establish a static website, and set up the reverse proxy similar to Linux.

-## Database Initialization
+#### Database Initialization

-After installing ```mysql```, create an empty database ```oneclickvirt``` using type ```utf8mb4```.
-It's best to make it accessible only locally at ```127.0.0.1```.
+After installing and starting ```mysql```, create an empty database ```oneclickvirt``` with type ```utf8mb4```.
+It's best to make it accessible only locally ```127.0.0.1```.
 Save the corresponding username and password.

 After opening the corresponding frontend page, it will automatically redirect to the initialization interface.

 ![](./images/init.png)

 Fill in the database information and related user information.
-Test the database connection, and if there are no issues, you can click to initialize the system.
+If the database connection test is successful, you can click to initialize the system.

 ![](./images/init_success.png)

-After completing initialization, it will automatically redirect to the homepage, where you can explore and use it on your own.
+After completing initialization, it will automatically redirect to the homepage, and you can explore and use it yourself.

 ![](./images/home.png)

-If you used the default user information for initialization, the default accounts are:
+If you use the default user information for initialization, the default accounts are:

-Administrator username:
+Administrator account name

 ```
 admin
 ```

-Administrator password:
+Administrator password

 ```
 Admin123!@#
 ```

-Regular user username:
+Regular user account name

 ```
 testuser
 ```

-Regular user password:
+Regular user password

 ```
 TestUser123!@#